+We quantify the sensitivity of these recovery fractions to the adopted tagging apertures and thresholds in Appendix~\ref{app:varThresh}, where we show that the qualitative trends and relative driver contributions are robust to factor-of-two variations in the selection criteria.

 To conclude, the cumulative-overlap decomposition shows that the disequilibrium budget is dominated by identifiable, physically interpretable mechanisms, often acting in concert and modulated by large-scale gravitational asymmetries.
 The small unaccounted fraction implies that any additional processes are either subdominant, short-lived, or subtle.
 By linking distribution shape and overlap structure with physical interpretation, Fig.~\ref{fig:Dis_Summary} offers a framework for both simulation diagnostics and direct observational comparison, particularly for radio interferometric and IFU surveys, and gas kinematics studies in low-mass galaxies.
 Moreover, the physically grounded origins of disequilibrium in our simulated sample reinforce the strong implications that non-equilibrium physics carries for rotation curve-based mass inference.